Kaweesha-Malshani/Assignment04-2020ICT86/README.md

-# 🛠️ React Parent-Child Communication Example

-This project demonstrates **parent-child communication** in a React application.
-The parent component sends data to the child component via **props**, and the child communicates back to the parent using **callback functions**.
+# 🐾 Animal Matching Game

+This is a fun and interactive **React-based game** for children.
+The game enhances kids' object recognition and language skills.
+It displays a random animal name, and the player has to select the correct animal image from a grid.
+If correct, the result will show "Win," otherwise "Lose."

 ---

 ## 🌟 Features

-- **Parent Component**: Sends messages to and receives responses from the child component.
-- **Child Component**: Displays its content and communicates back with the parent.
+- Displays random animal names dynamically.
+- Includes a grid of animal images for selection.
+- Provides instant feedback (Win/Lose) based on the player's choice.
+- Easy to use and visually engaging UI.

+---

+## 🛠️ Technologies Used

+- **React.js**: Framework for building the UI.
+- **JavaScript**: Game logic and interactivity.
+- **CSS**: Styling for the game layout.
+- **HTML**: Basic structure.

 ---